gengojs/gengojs/README.md

 ##News Flash

+*5/11/2015*

+Slowly but surely gengo.js will be arriving to the state of completion.
+Here's what happened:

 * The core has been [reduced to 55 loc](https://github.com/iwatakeshi/gengojs-core/blob/master/lib/core/index.js).
   * This means you can rest assure that the core doesn't have bugs.